MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-atp-post-migration-configuration-manager.md

 We recommend using Configuration Manager to manage threat protection features for the devices (also referred to as endpoints) within your organization.

-## Configuring Microsoft Defender ATP with Configuration Manager
+## Configure Microsoft Defender ATP with Configuration Manager

 The following table lists various tasks you can perform to configure Microsoft Defender ATP with Configuration Manager.